 Bunker Talk: Let's Chat About All The Stories We Did And Didn't Cover This Week!

-We can talk about advanced F-15 sensor pods, surplus Army ships, geopolitics, AC-130 gunships—you know, no big whoop.
+We can talk about the return of Maverick, the crisis in the Persian Gulf, geopolitics, keeping-up the U.S. Navy's fleet—you know, no big whoop.

 Welcome to Bunker Talk.
-This is a weekend open discussion post for the best commenting crew on the net, in which we can chat about all the stuff that went on this week that we didn't get to.
-In other words, literally an off-topic thread.
+This is a weekend open discussion post for the best commenting crew on the net, in which we can chat about all the stuff that went on this week that we didn't cover.
+We can also talk about the stuff we did.
+In other words, it's literally an off-topic thread.

-You Can Buy One Of The Army's Most Capable Ships As The Service Guts Its Naval Fleets (Updated)By Joseph Trevithick Posted in The War Zone

-Nearly All F-15Es Photographed Arriving In Middle East Carried Dragon's Eye Radar Pods By Tyler Rogoway Posted in The War Zone

 Discuss!